xialabtools/Tree_shrew_scRNA_code/README.md

 Raw sequencing data is available at SRA databank under the accession number PRJNA784168.

-An interactive browser for the Tree Shrw Cell Atlas is available at https://stmm-lab.shinyapps.io/tbca/.
+An interactive browser for the Tree Shrew Cell Atlas is available at https://stmm-lab.shinyapps.io/tbca/.
 Built with ShinyCell (PMID: 33774659), it lets you search and explore data by tissue, cell type, or gene.
 ![Overview of sample processing and scRNA‑seq workflow](./scRNA_workflow.jpg)